 Internet matching companies like Airbnb allow homeowners to register rooms, apartments, or houses, offering out-of-towners places to stay.
 The host defines amenities and services.
 Airbnb does background checks on hosts and guests, provides insurance, and inspects listed properties, but some municipalities, neighbors, and homeowners’ associations are fighting this kind of rental.

 “There have been short-term rentals in vacation communities…for as long as there have been vacation communities,” says Hernandez.
 “What’s new about this is how easy the Internet has made it.”

 “The way we use our homes evolves over time.
 There were some homes with servants and servants’ quarters.
 That model disappeared.
 It’s really about repurposing space.
-How do you regulate the repurpose of an existing space?”
+How do you regulate the repurposing of an existing space?”